 Over the past 50 years, primary school enrollment has been nearly universal in high-income countries.
-While low- and middle-income countries lagged far behind in 1970, they have since made substantial progress towards universal primary enrollment.
-In 2018 nearly 90 percent of primary school–age children in low- and middle-income economies were enrolled in school.
+While low- and middle-income countries lagged far behind in 1970, they have since made substantial progress toward universal primary enrollment.
+In 2018 nearly 90 percent of primary school-age children in low- and middle-income economies were enrolled in school.
 But despite high enrollment rates, many students are not learning.

 Learning outcomes are usually measured by assessments carried out among children enrolled in school, though they differ across countries.
 The coverage of learning assessments (by age group and subject matter) also differs across countries.
 Also, since these assessments are given in schools, they exclude children who do not attend school.
 All of this makes it challenging to compare learning outcomes across countries.

 Providing equal rights to women and men is fundamental to achieving gender equality.
 For generations, women’s rights movements have fought to make this a reality.
 For example, while this was not the case a century ago, today, most women worldwide have the right to vote.
 However many other laws affecting economic opportunity and financial and social inclusion continue to treat men and women differently.
 On a broad set of legal rights, the average woman today is afforded only three-quarters of the rights the average man enjoys.